aboamare/vrgp-specifications/Protocol specification.md

 #### 3.7.2. advice
 #### 3.7.3. recommendation
 #### 3.7.4. acquire
-The _acquire_ message is send by a MOC that deems it appropriate to control one or more of the controllable aspects of the vessel.
+The _acquire_ message is send by a MOC that deems it appropriate to control one or more of the controllable systems of the vessel.

-A MOC SHOULD only attempt to acquire control when the vessel has requested _control_ in its _guidance_ message.
+A MOC should only attempt to acquire control when the vessel has requested _control_ in its _guidance_ message, as defined in [Section 2.5](#25-control-of-the-vessel).
-The content of the _acquire_ message MUST be either a string with one of the controllable aspects of the vessel as reported in the _controls_ message, or an array with one or more of those aspects.
+The content of the _acquire_ message MUST be either a string with one of the controllable aspects of the vessel as reported in the _controls_ message, or an array with one or more of those systems.

 #### 3.7.5  command
-The _command_ message is used by a MOC to change the requested value of one or more of the controllable actuators on the vessel.
+The _command_ message is used by a MOC to change the requested value of one or more of the components of a controllable system of the vessel.

+#### 3.7.7. takeover
+The _takeover_ message is sent by a MOC that no longer wishes to control one or more of the controllable system of the vessel.
+It lists those systems and SHOULD include a timeout.

+The properties of a _takeover_ message are:
+  - __controls__: a string, or array of strings, indicating the controllable system(s) that the MOC no longer wishes to control
+  - __timeout__: an integer with the number of seconds that the MOC will wait for a corresponding *release* message, until then the MOC will continue to control the listed systems.
+If absent the vessel and MOC MUST assume a 30 seconds timeout.

-#### 3.7.6. release
+#### 3.7.7. release

-#### 3.7.7. route
+#### 3.7.8. route

 ### 3.8. time
 The _time_ message is meant to determine the latency of the connection, by comparing the time that the message was received with the send time of the message.